seri037/llcppg/llpkgstore.md

 **PR Verification Workflow**
 1. Ensure that there is only one `llpkg.cfg` file across all directories.
 If multiple instances of `llpkg.cfg` are detected, the PR will be aborted.
-2. Rename the directory in the PR to match the `package name` specified in `llpkg.cfg`.
+2. Create or Rename the directory in the PR to match the `package name` specified in `llpkg.cfg`.

 **LLpkg Generation**